WordPress/gutenberg/packages/scripts/README.md

 # Scripts

 Collection of reusable scripts for WordPress development.
+This package also comes with a recommended configuration for every tool integrated to make the process seamless.

 Command-line interfaces help to turn working with an app into a pleasant experience, but it is still not enough to keep it easy to maintain in the long run.
 Developers are left on their own to keep all configurations and dependent tools up to date.
 This problem multiplies when they own more than one project which shares the same setup.
 Fortunately, there is a pattern that can simplify maintainers life – reusable scripts.
 This idea boils down to moving all the necessary configurations and scripts to one single tool dependency.
 In most cases, it should be possible to accomplish all tasks using the default settings, but some customization is allowed, too.
 With all that in place updating all projects should become a very straightforward task.